 Join Suzanna Kaye for an in-depth discussion in this video Using PDF scanner mobile apps, part of Going Paperless: Start to Finish.

-- A great way to scan documents, if you don't have a scanner or when you're on the go, is with a PDF app for your mobile phone or tablet.
+- A great way to scan documents if you don't have a scanner or when you're on the go is with a PDF app for your mobile phone or tablet.
 This app uses your camera to capture an image of your document and store it as a PDF.
-The quality's not as good as a desktop scanner, so I do recommend you use a full-featured desktop scanner for any document you need a high quality reproduction of, such as legal documents or photos.
-The PDF apps are perfect for capturing basic documents and notes on the go.
+The quality's not as good as a desktop scanner, so I do recommend you use a full-featured desktop scanner for any document you need a high-quality reproduction of, such as legal documents or photos.
+But PDF apps are perfect for capturing basic documents and notes on the go.

-You'll notice an Email box display with the file of your PDF image attached.
-Simply type in the email address you would like to send the file to, then tap Send in the top right of the screen.
+You'll notice an email box with the file of your PDF image is attached.
+Simply type in the email address you would like to send the file to, then tap send.
 Your email with the attachment has now been sent.
 Now you have a great way to save PDF documents wherever you are.
-This is a great way to capture notes and information, for later retrieval or to share with others.
+This is a great way to capture notes and information for later retrieval or to share with others.

 Then explore password management and how to manage paperless lists, notes, calendars, and contacts.
 The course also covers electronic file and document storage, including how to scan paperwork into various e-friendly formats.
 Last, Suzanna shares some smart strategies for reducing incoming papers and keeping your email inbox organized.